 The Atlas is designed to prompt debate and raise questions about health service use and provision amongst clinicians, users and providers of health services about why any differences exist, and to stimulate improvement through this debate.

 The Atlas highlights variation but does not suggest an ideal level (high is not necessarily good or bad; the average is not necessarily the ideal).
-This means that it should not be used a tool for judging the performance of one geographic area against another.
+This means that it should not be used as a tool for judging the performance of one geographic area against another.

 The Atlas is organised by domains, which cover specific clinical areas.
 Some domains also have analysis available at a primary health organisation (PHO) level, where indicated by a shaded box.
 Select a domain below to view the atlas and PHO analysis if applicable.

 |Cardiovascular disease||This shows the use of secondary prevention medicines in New Zealand residents hospitalised with an ischaemic cardiovascular disease event between 2000 and 2010.|